 The appropriate treatment for skin discoloration depends on the cause of your skin discoloration.
 Some common treatments we prescribe at Aesthetic & Dermatology Center are:

 - Laser Treatment

-During a consultation with Dr. Green, he will determine the cause of your discoloration to develop a personalized treatment plan.
+During your consultation, Dr. Green and Dr. Walia will determine the cause of your discoloration and develop a personalized treatment plan.

 You should love the skin you’re in, and at Aesthetic & Dermatology Center, our goal is to give you the skin you’re proud of.

 To learn more about the cause of your skin discoloration and what we can do for you, call Dr. Green and Dr. Walia at (301) 610-0663 to schedule your appointment, or you can request an appointment online.